-In today’s day and age, crowdfunding has become an heartwarming option.
+In today’s day and age, crowdfunding has become a heartwarming option.
 People will post on their social media and use different platforms so that they can earn donated funds from a large audience of people.

 Coverage If You Lost Your Job

-COBRA or the Consolidated Omnibus Budget Reconciliation Act are for those who have lost their employment.
+COBRA or the Consolidated Omnibus Budget Reconciliation Act is for those who have lost their employment.
 It covers you for a limited amount of time.
 You must have been covered by your employer’s insurance plan before being fired, before quitting, or even if your hours have been cut to the extent that the employer’s insurance does not cover you anymore.

-COBRA covers the same benefits of your employer’s health insurance.
+COBRA covers the same benefits as your employer’s health insurance.
 It can last up to 18 to 36 months depending on the plan.[SH6] What is important to note is that COBRA coverage is usually more expensive than your health insurance under your employer.
 The reason Cobra costs more is because you would be paying for 100% of the health plan including any financial aid that your previous employer helped pay for.

-COBRA allows you to go the same doctors and utilize the same benefits that you had under your employer, but to contrast that, it typically costs more than you paid before because you are paying for the entirety of the plan.
+COBRA allows you to go to the same doctors and utilize the same benefits that you had under your employer, but to contrast that, it typically costs more than you paid before because you are paying for the entirety of the plan.

 Cigna Policy Limitations for Rehab Offerings